mcumpl/react-lightweight-tooltip/README.md

 # A lightweight but powerful React.js tooltip component

+## Work in progress - do not use it!

 ## Demo
 [Check it out](https://mcumpl.github.io/react-lightweight-tooltip/)

 ## Motivation
 I recently needed a lightweight React.js tooltip component that:

+* Is small (~100 lines) and ideally has no external dependencies
+* Won't break with the next version of React
-* Uses inline-styles (easy composing of specialized components)
+* Uses inline-styles (for easy composing of specialized components)
-* Utilizes React.js Event System (does a tooltip need more than onMouseEnter and onMouseLeave?)
+* Correctly uses React Event System
-* Is small and ideally has no external dependencies
 * Is applicable on a long lists (eg. financial transactions)
 * Its content can be composed of elements (links, images etc.)
 * Works well on mobile devices by default (is responsive)